-23 Place and language of arbitration
+Place and language of arbitration, and choice of law

-Failing prior agreement of the parties, what is the default mechanism for the place of arbitration and the language of the arbitral proceedings?
+26 Failing prior agreement of the parties, what is the default mechanism for the place of arbitration and the language of the arbitral proceedings?
+How is the substantive law of the dispute determined?